amcalv/amcalvo/content/authors/admin/_index.md

   url: "https://www.uc3m.es"

 # Short bio (displayed in user profile at end of posts)
-bio: I was born in Madrid where I studied Mechanical Engineering and a Master degree in Applied Mathematics.
-Currently I am doing my Ph.D. thesis under the supervision of Prof. Alejandro Sevilla at Universidad Carlos III de Madrid.
-My research lies within the field of fluid dynamics, and in particular my main interests are free-surface flows, surface rheology, and fluid-structure interaction at the microscale, among others.
+bio: I was born in Madrid where I studied Mechanical Engineering, a Master degree in Applied Mathematics, and a Ph.D. under the supervision of Prof. Alejandro Sevilla at Universidad Carlos III de Madrid.
+I will join the Princeton Center for Theoretical Science as a Postdoctoral Researcher in Fall, 2021.
+My past and some of my current research lie within the field of fluid dynamics, and more specifically small-scale interfacial flows, surface and bulk rheology, and fluid-structure interaction at the microscale, among others.
+Currently I am exploring new directions within the field of biophysics and active matter.

 interests:
 - Free-surface flows